A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]

-The emission line around $6.6\,\micron$, associated with the [OIII] doublet, was fitted with a two Gaussian function to infer the line flux densities (reported in Table 1).
+The emission line around $6.6\,\micron$, associated with the [OIII] doublet, was fitted with a double Gaussian function to infer the line flux densities (reported in Table 1).
 During this procedure we assume the same line-width for the two lines and fix the relative intensity ratio to the theoretical 1:3 value\cite{Storey2000}.
 In the case of H$\alpha$, the line was fitted with a single Gaussian function.
-While we acknowledge that the [NII] doublet are blended with H$\alpha$ emission, at the redshift of GHZ2, where the metallicity is expected to be sub-solar, the contribution from these lines is expected to be negligible\cite{Groves2006,Nakajima2022b,simmonds2023}.
-This has been proven true even at lower redshifts by JWST/NIRSpec studies of $z\approx4-7$ galaxies\cite{Cameron2023,Sanders2023,Shapley2023,Calabro2024,Topping2024} and AGN \cite{Kocevski2023,Harikane2023}, and even for nitrogen-enriched systems as shown by ref.\cite{Topping2024} who measured a line ratio of $\rm [NII]/H\alpha=2.4\times10^{-2}$ in a galaxy at $z=6.1$.
+Although the [NII] doublet lines are blended with H$\alpha$, at the redshift of GHZ2, it is reasonable to assume that the flux contribution of [NII] is negligible due to the likely sub-solar metallicity\cite{Groves2006,Nakajima2022b}.
+Negligible [NII] emission is seen even at lower redshifts ($z\approx4-7$) for galaxies\cite{Cameron2023,Sanders2023,Calabro2024,Topping2024} and AGN alike\cite{Kocevski2023,Harikane2023}, an even for for nitrogen-enriched systems\cite{Topping2024}.
 Hence, we can safely assume that this line is dominated by the H$\alpha$ emission.
-For the undetected emission lines, including H$\beta$ and the [SII] doublet, $2.5\sigma$ upper limits were derived.
-The detection of H$\alpha$, however, sets an stronger upper limit on the H$\beta$ flux density assuming a flux ratio of $\rm H\alpha/H\beta=2.85$ (based on the so-called case-B recombination scenario and under the typical physical conditions of galaxies' ionized gas\cite{Osterbrock2006}).
-This ratio is valid in the case of zero dust attenuation, but it increases in the presence of dust since the H$\beta$ line is more affected by dust extinction.
-Nevertheless, the dust attenuation is not expected to be significant in this galaxy (see details in the Methods).
+For the undetected emission lines, including H$\beta$ and the [SII] doublet, $2.5\sigma$ upper limits were derived by adopting the local noise r.m.s and a given line-width as described in the Methods.
+Note that the non-detection of H$\beta$ is still consistent with theoretical predictions and with zero dust attenuation.
+A more stringent upper limit on the H$\beta$ flux density can be inferred from the measured H$\alpha$ flux density, adopting a flux ratio of $\rm H\alpha/H\beta=2.85$ (based on the so-called case-B recombination scenario and under the typical physical conditions of galaxies' ionized gas\cite{Osterbrock2006}).
+This ratio is valid in the case of negligible dust attenuation, but it increases in the presence of dust since the H$\beta$ line is more affected by dust extinction.
+Nevertheless, the dust attenuation is not expected to be significant in this galaxy (with inferred $\rm A_V$ values around or below 0.1-0.3\,mag, as described in the Methods).